lilymbest/Unit-1-Project/README.md

 ## **User Stories**
 ---
-User wants the cards to flip back over when the two cards aren't a match

-User would like to be able to replay the game and have the cards be in a different place each time
+Kyle is 7 years old and wants to learn about all of the planets in out solar system.
+He would like to be able to play the game multiple times to practice.

 ---
+Vicktoria 27 has 5 kids wants them to all be astronaughts loves huston so so so much.

+---
+## Technology Used

+* HTML
+* CSS
+* JavaScript